yegor256/at/README.md

 [3.20] Use tags to classify tests.

-[3.21] Let your testing framework repeat some tests to increase the change to hit the bug.
+[3.21] Let your testing framework repeat some tests to increase the chance of hitting the bug.

 [3.22] In tests for thread-safety, utilize all available CPUs.

 [3.23] Run all tests with no Internet connection, they must pass.

-[3.24] Don't assert on details of errors.
+[3.24] Don't assert on the details of errors.

 [3.25] Keep the scope of try/catch as small as possible.

-[3.26] Strictly one test per one feature file.
+[3.26] Strictly one test per feature file.

 [3.27] Don't use `verify()` from a mock framework.